GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 device le0 at scode?

-’ command causes a line break
+’ causes a break before and after

 The default width is 12n.